 When you enrol at TAFE NSW, the collection, storage, use and disclosure of any personal information you provide is protected under the Privacy and Personal Information Protection Act 1998.
 Any health information you provided is protected under the Health Records and Information Privacy Act 2002.

 Any information we ask you to provide will only be that which is necessary for the purposes of your course enrolment, learning and study records.
 Information provided will be held securely and disposed of securely when no longer needed.
-You may access your personal information and request amendments by contacting your campus of enrolment.
+You may access your personal information via the Learner Portal and request amendments by contacting your campus of enrolment.